-While the Company is exercising diligent efforts to maintain the listing of its securities on Nasdaq, there can be no assurance that the Company will be able to regain or maintain compliance with Nasdaq listing standards.
+The Company is working to file the application for The Nasdaq Capital Market and to reach compliance with all noted listing rules.
+However, there can be no assurance that the Company will be able to regain or maintain compliance with Nasdaq listing standards.
 Please see "Risk Factors" for more information.

-Between January 1, 2024 and September 24, 2024, 111,024 shares of Class A Common Stock had been issued upon conversion of the Yorkville Promissory Notes and the aggregate principal amount remaining outstanding under the Yorkville Promissory Notes as of September 14, 2024 was \$664,459.
+Between January 1, 2024 and October 1, 2024, 111,024 shares of Class A Common Stock had been issued upon conversion of the Yorkville Promissory Notes and a cash payment of \$750,000.00 was made in May 2024.
+The aggregate principal amount was fully satisfied that no remaining outstanding balance under the Yorkville Promissory Notes as of October 1, 2024.